libgeos/geos/web/content/usage/c_api.md

 In exchange for this simplicity and stability, the C API has a few requirements from application authors:

 * Explicit memory management.
-If you create a GEOS object with a GEOS function, you have to remember to free it using the appropriate GEOS destructor.
+If you create a GEOS object with a GEOS function, you must free it using the appropriate GEOS destructor.

-The C API is entirely contained in the [geos_c.h](../../doxygen/geos__c_8h.html) header file.
+The C API is contained in the [geos_c.h](../../doxygen/geos__c_8h.html) header file.

 ## Building a Program